Universal credit: Claim conditions

 - One member of the couple is has reached their state pension credit qualifying age and the other is under it (mixed age couples must claim UC, couples where both members have reached their state pension credit qualifying age cannot claim UC).

 - One member of the couple is counted as ‘receiving education’

 To meet the basic conditions a person must:

 - Be at least 18 years of age (see below for the exceptions to this)

 - Not have reached the qualifying age for state pension credit (but see above for an exception)

 - Have accepted the claimant commitment

-There are limited exceptions to the minimum age rule which mean that people aged 16 and 17 who can claim Universal Credit are -
+There are limited exceptions to the minimum age rule which mean that people aged 16 and 17 can claim UC in some situations.
+Broadly: -

 - those who have limited capability for work or are awaiting assessment to determine whether they have limited capability for work and a registered medical practitioner has given a statement that supports the person is not fit for work.

 - those responsible for a child (including where a 16 or 17 year old is part of a couple where the other member is responsible for a child providing the other member meets the conditions).